 • Best Overall Entry (Grand Prize)

-Awarded for top performance.
+Awarded for merit based on consensus of volunteer judges.
 This prize is available for all grade levels.

 • People's Choice Award